 ELA and mathematics test results include the Smarter Balanced Summative Assessments and the CAA.
-The 'Percent Met or Exceeded' is calculated by taking the total number of students who met or exceeded the standard on the Smarter Balanced Summative Assessment plus the total number of students who met the standard (i.e., achieved Level 3-Alternate) on the CAA divided by the total number of students who met the standard (i.e., achieved Level 3-Alternate) on the CAA divided by the total number of students who participated in both assessments.
+The "Percent Met or Exceeded" is calculated by taking the total number of number of students who met the standard (i.e., achieved Level 3-Alternate) on the CAA divided by the total number of students who participated in both assessments.